tekakutli/anime_translation/README.md

 PATH_TO_MODELS="/home/$USER/models"
 ```
 ## Workflow
-- I'm assuming you are using linux
+- I'm assuming you are using linux, and check Dependencies
 - More information about each component best researched in their own websites
 - The main workflow is as follows:
   - Setup the Model, based on Whisper, and use it to translate directly from japanese audio to english text